TW-Robotics/SAMYControl/README.md

 B -- Standard System-Action --> A
 B <-- NOT RELEVANT FOR YOU --> C[SAMYCore]
 ```

-###
-Instances of the classes from SAMYControlInterface described later in this comment (SAMYCONTROLINTERFACE CLASSES), are the objects required by the SAMYControlInterface to request an action to the system through the SAMYCore.
+## XXXXXbasedController

-XXXXXbasedController inherits from SAMYControllerBase, and XXXXX is the used approach to describe the desired behaviour of the system (so to say, XXXXX indicates the original controller description used as input by XXXXXbasedController).
+XXXXXbasedController inherits from SAMYControllerBase class, and XXXXX is the used approach to describe the desired behaviour of the system (so to say, XXXXX indicates the original controller description used as input by XXXXXbasedController).
 Examples of such controllers are:
   - DTbasedController (XXXXX = DTControl): the input used for describing the controller/desired behaviour is a ".dot" file with the format used by DTControl to represent a decision tree
   - PDDLbasedController (XXXXX = PDDL): the input used for describing the controller/desired behaviour are a PDDL domain, a PDDL problem, a PDDL plan (and an additional configuration file)